An eco-friendly escape

-- City Suite: The most lavish of the Proximity’s rooms, this corner suite on the top floor has a large living area, a dining table and wet bar.
+- City Suite: The most lavish of the Proximity Hotel’s rooms, this corner suite on the top floor has a large living area, a dining table and wet bar.

 Perks appeal to business and leisure travelers alike

-The features of the Proximity Hotel are fairly standard, including a seasonal outdoor swimming pool and a 24-hour fitness center with treadmills, ellipticals, stationary bikes and weights.
+The features of the Proximity Hotel are fairly standard, including a seasonal outdoor pool and a 24-hour fitness center with treadmills, ellipticals, stationary bikes and weights.
 Parking is free, or for a fee if you opt for valet.
 There’s also a concierge and a business center.
 In-room dining details are below.

 But they also reward frequent visitors and locals.
 The business traveler loyalty program includes perks like discounted rates and restaurant vouchers.
 Locals are as common a sighting at the restaurant as hotel guests, and reservations are currently required.